On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Theoretical Model

 \subsubsection{Modelling Dust}

-While the physics of dust formation and evolution is complex \citep[e.g.][]{McKee.1989,Dwek1998,Calura2025}, we incorporate an approximate model to obtain estimates of dust mass associated with the gas phase, $\Mdust$.
+Although the physics of dust formation and evolution is complex \citep[e.g.][]{McKee.1989,Dwek1998,Calura2025}, we incorporate an approximate model to obtain estimates of the dust mass associated with the gas phase, $\Mdust$.
 At redshifts $z\geq5$, dust production is believed to be driven primarily by supernovae \citep[e.g.][]{Todini2001,Gall2011,Gall2018,Lesniewska2019,Ferrara2022,Langeroodi2024} because channels linked to evolved lower mass stars (e.g. the asymptotic giant branch, AGB) are unimportant until later cosmic times \citep{Marassi2019,Triani2020}.
-The standard assumption is that dust is produced by core-collapse supernovae of stars in the mass range $8-40\,\Msun$ \citep[cf.][]{Heger2003, Gall2018} and the dust yield per supernova is a function of the metallicity and mass of the progenitor mass. \cite{Gall2018} estimate this dust yield per supernova to $0.31\Msun$ with an uncertainty of 0.15 dex.
+The standard assumption is that dust is produced by core-collapse supernovae of stars in the mass range $8-40\,\Msun$ \citep[cf.][]{Heger2003, Gall2018} and the dust yield per supernova is a function of the metallicity and mass of the progenitor mass. \cite{Gall2018} estimate this dust yield per supernova as $0.31\Msun$ with an uncertainty of 0.15 dex.
+Higher redshift galaxies experience more efficient dust removal than their lower redshift counterparts, driven by active galactic nucleus (AGN) activity, supernova shocks, and astration, with recent estimates of dust removal rates showing a decline from 1.8 Gyrs at $z\simeq0.05$ to 450 Myrs at $z\geq3$ \citep[cf.][]{Lesniewska2025}.

-In \ash, we assume that the rate of dust mass growth tracks the rate of core-collapse supernovae, which is proportional to $\dot{M}_\star$, and is lost via destruction in supernovae shocks $(\dot{M}_\text{d,dest})$ and expulsion via winds $(\dot{M}_\text{w})$.
+In \ash, we assume that the rate of dust mass growth tracks the rate of core-collapse supernovae, which is proportional to $\dot{M}_\star$, and is lost through destruction in supernova shocks $(\dot{M}_\text{d,dest})$ and expulsion via winds $(\dot{M}_\text{w})$.
 We describe this using the equations,

 with